Solubility of a family of conics with polynomial coefficients in many variables: Proportion of diagonal plane conics with a rational point and coefficients in arithmetic progression

 \end{proof}

 We now estimate $ U_{\bm r,\bm \chi} ({\bm X})$.
-The following lemma is a direct consequence of \cite[lemma 1]{Iwa}.
-It enables us to neglect the contribution coming from the quantities $U_{\bm r, \bm \chi}$ when at least one of the $\chi_i$ is nonprincipal.
+The following lemma is a direct consequence of \cite[lemma 1]{FI}.
+It enables us to neglect the contribution coming from the quantities $U_{\bm r, \bm \chi}$ when at least one of the $\chi_i$ is non-principal.